albertony/blushell/README.md

 Optional parameter `group` can be specified to give the group a name, by default it will be generated from the names of the devices.

-This will set up a multi-player group.
-To set up a stereo pair one must also specify parameters `channelMode` and `slaveChannelMode`, one of them with value `left` and the other one with value `right`.
+The default is to create a multi-player group.
+To set up a stereo pair you must also specify parameters `channelMode` and `slaveChannelMode`, one of them with value `left` and the other one with value `right`.
 (Multi-player group have implicit value `default` for both `channelMode` and `slaveChannelMode`).

-To set up Home theater group, specify parameters `channelMode` and `slaveChannelMode`, with values `front`, `side_left` or `side_right`.
+To set up a home theater group, specify parameters `channelMode` and `slaveChannelMode`, with values `front`, `side`, `side_left` or `side_right`.
 When grouping multiple secondary players with comma-separated `slaves`, you must specify a mode for each of them with a comma-separated value in `slaveChannelMode` as well.
-The primary player will typically be a CINEMA, SOUNDBAR or POWERNODE or SOUNDBAR device in front, set in channel mode `front`, and then a pair of FLEX devices in rear, set in slave channel modes `side_left` and `side_right`.
-(TODO: Not sure whan slave channel mode to use if you setup POWERNODE stereo setup as rear, maybe there is a `rear` mode then?).
-You can also configure the listening position using parameter `distance` for the primary, and `slaveDistance` for the secondary, which can also be a comma-separated list if more than one secondary.
+A home theater group requires a CINEMA, SOUNDBAR or POWERNODE device in front, i.e. configured with channel mode `front`, and this will typically be the primary device of the group.
+Then you can use a pair of for example FLEX devices as rear, configured with slave channel modes `side_left` and `side_right`, or you can use a POWERNODE stereo as rear, configured with slave channel mode `side`.
+You can also configure the listening position using parameter `distance` for distance from your listening position to the primary, and parameter `slaveDistance` for distance to the secondary, the latter a comma-separated list if more than one secondary.
+Distances are in meters, and may contain decimals, e.g. `1.2`.

 The [response](Samples/AddSlave.xml) contains the address and port numbers of slaves added.

+### /SlaveVolume

+Volume is controlled via the primary device.
+The regular [/Volume](#volume) endpoint controls the volume for the player group as a whole by default.
+One can also control volumes of the devices individually, by using the [/Volume](#volume) endpoint with parameter `tell_slaves` set to value `0` to control the volume of the primary device, and then control volumes of specific secondary devices using a separate /SlaveVolume endpoint with parameter `slave`, and optionally `port`, as well as the same parameters to specify the volume value, such as `db`.

 ### /RemoveSlave